 We originally considered updating the avoided costs, engineering values, and potential and goals once every four years, but this proved to be too long due to significant market changes, meaningful advancements in technology adoption, and political and regulatory changes.
 Alternatively, a one-year update to the P&G was also considered, but deemed to be challenging due to (A) resource requirements to successfully complete the updates, and (B) the incompatibility between the time required to complete a robust stakeholder engagement process, and the short time available in an annual update cycle.

 For these reasons, we recommend that the CPUC align the vintages of avoided cost and engineering assumptions used for portfolio implementation and assessment with the vintages used for the P&G Study by updating the goals, avoided costs and engineering assumptions biennially using the timeline shown below.
 These revised goals would update the total goal for the four-year application period.
 However, a revised application would only need to be filed if the change caused a trigger (as outlined in section 4.3).
-If the portfolio is able to absorb the change within the existing budget and timeline, the updates to the PA portfolio should be outlined in the next Annual Report.
+If the portfolio is able to absorb the change within the existing budget and timeline, the updates to the PA portfolio should be outlined in the next Annual Report (and filed through a Tier 1 or Tier 2 Advice Letter).
 Additional considerations for adjustments to changing conditions are discussed further below.

 Figure 1 illustrates this biennial cycle for a hypothetical four-year business plan period from 2022 to 2025, showing the same vintages of inputs used for both goal setting and portfolio assessment.
 For comparison, figure 2 shows the vintages of of inputs used for goal setting and portfolio assessment over the same period under today’s system of misaligned inputs.